trevoro/node-named/docs/index.md

 are responding with.
 In most cases this will be what the query.type() returns, but for instances like an 'A' or 'AAAA' request you may elect to respond with a CNAME record.

-TTL is optional, and defaults to 5 seconds.

 ### query.operation()